side-wave1

 Key Takeaway

 Heat boils (baltod) may be common, but they shouldn’t be ignored — especially if they recur.
 By maintaining good hygiene, addressing underlying health issues, and seeking timely professional care, you can treat them effectively and prevent future outbreaks.
-If you’re dealing with stubborn or painful boils, consult a qualified dermatologist for safe and lasting relief.
+If you’re dealing with stubborn or painful boils, book an appointment with Dr Sejal Saheta at InUrSkn, a leading skin and hair clinic in Mumbai.
+For those in the central suburbs, reaching out to a skin doctor in Powai will also ensure safe, professional, and lasting relief.

 FAQs About Heat Boils (Baltod)